 What does the future of probiotics look like?

-There is great optimism when it comes to what the next generation of microbiome-based therapies will offer.
+There is a great cause for optimism the next generation of microbiome-based therapies will offer significant advances.
 You don’t restore a complex ecosystem by throwing in one species and expecting it to survive, let alone fix everything.
 New approaches to probiotics aim to change the ecology of the gut.